digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 If you have the time, try the different undo operations in the session.

 (*) Important: only amend commits that are not yet shared with the team.
-Otherwise, revert is preferred.
+Otherwise, a revert is preferred.

 <div style="border: 2px solid #03a9f4; padding: 10px; background-color: #b3e5fc; color: #01579b; border-radius: 5px; display: inline-block; width:730px;">
-    <strong>Info</strong> Once you have committed changes, Git takes takes care of the data and it is very hard to lose the data.
+    <strong>Info</strong> Once you have committed changes, Git takes care of the data and it is very hard to lose the data.
 Uncommitted data can be lost more easily.
 Therefore, commit often!<br><br> Even if you run <code>git reset --hard ...</code>, you can still recover commits using <code>git reflog</code>.
 Committed data will only be lost permanently if you run <code>git reflog expire --expire=now --all</code> and <code>git gc --prune=now --aggressive</code>.
 If the commits are already on GitHub, you would need <code>git push --force</code> and the changes may also be synchronized in other local repositories. <br><br>Avoid options like <code>--force</code>, <code>--hard</code>, or <code>--aggressive</code>.
 Use them only if you know what you are doing.
 </div>